(A) Any person or public agency licensed under section 3712.04 of the Revised Code and this chapter to provide a hospice

 (3) Any intent to cease operation at least sixty days prior to ceasing operation.
 This notification shall include a plan for assuring continuity of care for the program's patients and their families after the program ceases operation.

-(a) Provision of written notice of the proposed closure of the program, at least sixty days prior to ceasing operation, to each patient or patient's family;
+(a) Providing a written notice of the proposed closure of the program, at least sixty days prior to ceasing operation, to each patient or patient's family;

-(b) Development of a written discharge plan to be placed in each patient's record to assist the person or public agency that will be responsible for care of the patient and his or her family after the program ceases operation; and
+(b) Developing a written discharge plan to be placed in each patient's record to assist the person or public agency that will be responsible for care of the patient and his or her family after the program ceases operation; and

-(c) Obtaining from each patient or his or her authorized representative written approval of any transfer to another licensed hospice care program and written authorization to release pertinent clinical record information to such a program or another person or public agency that will assume responsibility for the patient's and family's care.
+(c) Obtaining from each patient or his or her authorized representative a written approval of any transfer to another licensed hospice care program and a written authorization to release pertinent clinical records information to such a program or another person or public agency that will assume responsibility for the patient's and family's care.

 Promulgated Under: 119.03